Almarch/pygotchi/README.md

 # <img src="pygotchi/www/img/favicon.png" alt="PyGoTcHi" width="40"/> The Tamagotchi is live online !

-The goal of this [Python](https://www.python.org/) package is to deliver [TamaLIB](https://github.com/jcrona/tamalib) as a secured web service.
-The web server-client logic makes a special sense for Tamagotchis as it unlocks two key functionnalities of the original game:
+The goal of this [Python](https://www.python.org/) package is to deliver [TamaLIB](https://github.com/jcrona/tamalib) as a web service.
+The web server-client logic unlocks two key functionnalities of the original game:

-- **Ubiquity**: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed from anywhere using a smartphone.
+- **Ubiquity**: Just like the original toy could be carried everywhere in a kid's pocket, a web service can be accessed anytime, anywhere using a smartphone.
 - **Real-time consistency**: The creature has a strict schedule that the player has to deal with all along the day.
 The server can endorse the role to keep track of time.

-Unlike the original toy, the project also encompasses [a bot](#-Automatic-care) that can care for the pet when the user is busy.
+Unlike the original toy though, the project also encompasses [a bot](#-Automatic-care) that can care for the pet when the user is busy.

-The project encompasses a [Python core API](#-Python-core-API) that may readily be ported to further development projects.
+The project encompasses an [out-of-the-box, secured web application](#-Deploy-a-Tamagotchi-server); and a [Python core API](#-Python-core-API) that may be ported to further development projects.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/c7f53848-8d65-4571-b077-dde5c283520e" width="300px"/>
 </div>

-## 🚀 Run the app
+## 🚀 Run the app locally

 Start by cloning the repo: